A.P. Bio: Casting

-Release

-Marketing

-On April 15, 2020, Peacock released the first official trailer for the series's third season.

 Reception

 Critical response

 The first season holds a score of 66% with an average rating of 6.34/10 on the review aggregation website Rotten Tomatoes, based on 32 reviews.
 The site's critical consensus states, "A.P.
 Bio has some genuine laughs, but audiences have already seen plenty of authority figures behaving badly—and have a right to expect more from this promising premise and talented cast."
 Metacritic, which uses a weighted average, assigned the series a score of 59 out of 100 based on 17 critics.

 Writing in The Hollywood Reporter, Daniel Fienberg commented that A.P.
 Bio had a good cast and "the only thing holding it back is the small quibble that it's not actually all that funny."
 Margaret Lyons of The New York Times called A.P.
 Bio "an abrasive sitcom that isn't merely unfunny, it's also deeply unpleasant."
 Jen Chaney of Vulture said the series had bright spots but was "conceptually played-out" overall.